euanrussano/smartCity/README.md

 Project is: _in progress_,<!-- _finished_, _no longer continue_ and why?-->

 ## Inspiration
-Project inspired by Smart City Project from CSCI E-97

 ## Contact
 Created by [@euanrussano](https://e-sophia.netlify.app) - feel free to contact me!